ezweave/pretty-functional/chapters/two/two.md

 "Requesting weather data..."
 0
 ```

 And... nothing.
 No error messages.
-In fact, pull up your CodePen and make a similar change yourself.
+In fact, pull up the code again and make a similar change yourself.
 I'll wait.

 Now, we're not going to fix this, just yet.
 And by "fix" I mean add some error handling.
 This kind of error, simply mistyping a URL, is pretty easy to do and probably not too hard to figure out.
 It might be the kind of thing that you need a "second set of eyes" for ("Hey Jasmine, I've been beating myself up over this code all day and can't see what I'm missing, mind taking a look?"), but it's a systematic kind of failure.
 What isn't is an _inconsistent_ error.
 By that, I mean, every single one of these API calls will fail because the URL is wrong.
 But how would that change if only _some_ of your `Observable`s broke?